Quinn-T9/MyFinalProject.F25/Project Check-In/Design and Prototype.md

 </body>
 </html>

-NOTE: this doesn't hav e the customization themes I made from the week 10 lab as a stylistic guide.
+NOTE: this doesn't have the customization themes I made from the week 10 lab as a stylistic guide.